-The final specification of the coin and method of introduction were decided after a ten-week public consultation which looked at the physical and material characteristics of the coin, as well as the parameters for the transition.
+The final specification of the new 12-sided £1 coin and method of introduction were decided after a ten-week public consultation in 2014.
+The consultation considered the physical and material characteristics of the coin, as well as the parameters for the transition.
 To view the government’s published consultation response please visit Consultation Response Paper .

-Her Majesty’s Treasury and The Royal Mint are continuing to work with industry throughout the co-circulation period to introduce the new coin in a manageable way and ensure the smooth return of the old £1 coins.
+Her Majesty’s Treasury and The Royal Mint worked with industry throughout the co-circulation period to introduce the new coin in a manageable way and ensure the smooth return of the old £1 coins.

 Please visit www.thenewpoundcoin.com for more information on: